Your role in revalidation: What you need to do

 - reinforce the doctor’s statutory responsibility to engage in the systems and processes that support revalidation.

 The GMC’s employer liaison service is available to provide advice when you are making a recommendation.
-You should make sure that you contact your designated employer liaison adviser before submitting your recommendation if you are facing an uncertainty or need some advice to help you reach an independent judgement.
+You should make sure that you contact your designated employer liaison adviser before submitting your recommendation if you are facing an uncertainty or need some independent advice to help you reach a judgement.
 You should speak to your employer liaison adviser or to our revalidation team before making a non-engagement recommendation.

 1.3.5 What you are not responsible for